At Scrumbles, we have first-hand experience of the power of probiotics for dogs.

 So, what are probiotics?

 Probiotics are microorganisms found in your dog’s body.
 You might have heard of probiotics referred to as “good” and “friendly” bacteria.
-Probiotics promote gut health aiding digestion and balancing your dog’s gut flora.
+Probiotics support gut health aiding digestion and balancing your dog’s gut flora.

 The origins of probiotics for dogs